Fishing Report

 Resident Species

-• Fishing for Arctic grayling and Dolly Varden has been very good in Norton Sound streams.
-Smolt imitation flies work best, but small jigs and spoons can work, too.
+• Fishing for Arctic grayling and Dolly Varden has been very good in Norton Sound streams recently.
+Smolt imitation flies and egg clusters with trailing hooks are working best right now, but small jigs and spoons can work well, too.
 Fishing for Dollies has been particularly good on the Sinuk, Pilgrim, Nome, and Unalakleet Rivers.
-Fishing with dry flies on the Niukluk and Fish Rivers has been excellent for grayling.
-It will be a week or two before river conditions in North Slope drainages are suitable for fishing.
+Fishing with dry flies on the Niukluk and Fish Rivers has been excellent for Arctic grayling.
+In the next few weeks, as chum and pink salmon begin spawning, egg imitations will work best.

-• Northern pike are done spawning and should be nice and hungry.
-The Kuzitrin and Pilgrim Rivers near Nome are good spots, as are the many sloughs and off-channel oxbow lakes of the larger Kobuk, Selawik, and Noatak Rivers.
+• Northern pike fishing is good throughout northwest Alaska.
+The lower Kuzitrin and Pilgrim Rivers near Nome are good spots, as are the many sloughs and off-channel oxbow lakes of the larger Kobuk, Selawik, and Noatak Rivers.

 Anadromous Species